imanousar/Automatic-Subtitles-Synchronization/Implemantations/3. Smacke_subsync/README.md

 If it fails with error:
 > error: Microsoft Visual C++ 14.0 is required.
-Get it with "Microsoft Visual C++ Build Tools"
+Get it with "Microsoft Visual C++ Build Tools".

-Try the following
+Try the following:
-- Download Visual Studio 2019 Community from [here](https://visualstudio.microsoft.com/downloads/)
+- Download Visual Studio 2019 Community from [here](https://visualstudio.microsoft.com/downloads/).
-- Install C++ Desktopt tools
+- Install C++ Desktop tools.

 ## Using the code